krmarshall/Fainne-Mor/docs/01-rules/05-classes/monk.md

 - **Changed:** Step of the Wind.
 You can take the Disengage or Dash action as a bonus action on your turn, and your jump distance is doubled for the turn. **(Ki cost removed)**

 ### Stunning Strike
-- **Addition:** You can use this feature for free a number of times equal to your proficiency bonus.
+- **Added:** You can use this feature for free a number of times equal to your proficiency bonus.
 You regain all expended uses when you finish a long rest.

 ### Martial Arts Die
 | Monk Level | Martial Arts|